 The best way to prevent fever is to avoid infections, which often increase body temperature.
 You can reduce fever risk by taking these steps:

-It is generally safe to monitor body temperatures under 101°F for several days without treatment.
-Temperatures above 101°F can be controlled with acetaminophen (Tylenol) or ibuprofen (Advil/Motrin).
+Visit your physician to help determine the cause of your fever.
+It is generally safe for adults to monitor body temperatures under 101°F for several days without seeking medical attention but see a physician if your fever persists or is worsening.
+Temperatures above 101°F can often be controlled with acetaminophen (Tylenol) or ibuprofen (Advil/Motrin).
 For children, the proper dose is based on weight and not age.
 Follow dosing instructions on the packaging.

 Contact a physician for treatment if you have any of the following symptoms:

-You can walk into any Patient First center from 8am to 8pm, any day of the week – no appointment is needed.
+Patient First treats many conditions at our urgent care centers including fevers.
+You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed

 Your Preferred Center